-Have all of your notes out and ready to go.
+- Have all of your notes out and ready to go.
 If possible, write down the issues/problems/questions to speed up the process and make sure you don’t forget anything.
-This also prevents further calls.
+This also prevents further calls to technical support.

 Number 7 is magic, I’m telling you.
-Have you tried to find a phone number to contact customer service recently?
+Have you tried to find a phone number to contact technical support recently?
 They are burying that information (or simply not providing it at all) because it isn’t cost effective to have reps on the line with customers anymore.
 Heck, it was never cost effective but it’s REALLY not anymore.

 Be prepared, reach out in multiple ways, and you can slay the beast that is technical support.
 Oh!
 And they can hear you when they turn off their microphone, so don’t talk smack.